Sharing wide area network connections in shared buildings

-Solution providers must help government organisations install firewalls or other VPN termination equipment.
-Ideally, each organisation should have their own secured section of a cabinet so that they can maintain it themselves.
-Where this isn’t possible, the solution provider should install the equipment on the organisation’s behalf.
+Service providers must help public sector organisations install firewalls or other VPN termination equipment.
+Ideally, each organisation should have their own secured section of a cabinet so they can maintain it themselves.
+Where this isn’t possible, the service provider should install the equipment on the organisation’s behalf.
 All cabinets should be located in suitably secured and controlled comms rooms.

 - 2 shared cabinets as far apart as possible, preferably in different buildings in each building cluster for installing the WAN connection termination equipment, and other shared infrastructure devices

-- separate individually lockable cabinet sections to tenant organisations or install one pair of VPN routers per organisation in the shared cabinets
+- separate individually lockable cabinet sections to tenant organisations, or one pair of VPN routers per organisation in the shared cabinets

 - patching to the organisation’s switches if they have implemented their own